© 2023 R-Tools Technology Inc.

 OS X can create several software RAIDs from disks connected to a Mac computer: RAID1 (Mirror set), RAID0 (Stripe set), and Concatenated disk set.

-R-Studio automatically detects disks from Apple RAID sets and creates their virtual RAIDs automatically.
-At the same time, R-Studio gives access to the individual members of the Apple RAID sets (hard drives and images).
+R‑Studio detects components of Apple RAID sets and creates their virtual RAIDs automatically.
+At the same time, R‑Studio gives access to the individual components of the Apple RAID sets (hard drives and images).

 R‑Studio shows broken Apple RAIDs in pink.